Skip to Content

 A picture with three types of beans in spoons.

 Beans are a type of legume and a staple in many cultures.
-Beans grow in pods and are available in a variety of shapes, sizes, and colors.
-Some of the most common types of beans are black beans, kidney beans, navy beans, pinto beans, chickpeas, black-eyed peas, and Lima beans.
-Add beans to salad (Piyaz), soup, stew (Beef and Chickpea Stew), hummus (Butter Bean Hummus), casseroles, and chili (of course).
+Beans grow in pods and are available in different shapes, sizes, and colors.
+The most common types of beans are black beans, kidney beans, navy beans, pinto beans, chickpeas, black-eyed peas, and Lima beans.

 Beans are an excellent source of plant-based protein.
-They also contain fiber, which helps promote digestive health and regulate blood sugar, and are packed with folate, iron, magnesium, and potassium to support a healthy diet.
+They also contain fiber, which helps promote digestive health, regulate blood sugar, and are packed with folate, iron, magnesium, and potassium to support a healthy, well-balanced diet.

 A close up of dried kidney beans.